CognitiveScale/certifai-reference-models/healthcare_disease_prediction/README.md

 # HealthCare: Disease Prediction(Diabetes)

-In this use case, each entry in the dataset represents a patient.
-Learning task is to predict whether or not a patient has diabetes, based on certain diagnostic measurements included in the dataset.
-Several constraints were placed on the selection of these instances from a larger database.
-In particular, all patients here are females at least 21 years old of Pima Indian heritage.
-This dataset was sourced from [Kaggle](https://www.kaggle.com/uciml/pima-indians-diabetes-database ).
-Originally from the [National Institute of Diabetes and Digestive and Kidney Diseases](https://www.niddk.nih.gov/)
+**Learning Task Type**: Binary Classification

+**Description**: Each dataset row represents the attribute values for a patient.
+The models predict whether or not a patient has diabetes or not.

+**Dataset Source**: [Kaggle](https://www.kaggle.com/uciml/pima-indians-diabetes-database) - Originally from the [National Institute of Diabetes and Digestive and Kidney Diseases](https://www.niddk.nih.gov/)

+  **NOTE**: all patients here are females at least 21 years old of Pima Indian heritage

+**Pre-trained Models**:

+  - SVM
+  - Logistic Regression
+  - Decision Tree
+  - Multi-layered Perception

+**Evaluation Types**:

+  - Robustness
+  - Explainability
+  - Explanations

 ## Prerequisites
 1. [Source-to-Image](https://github.com/openshift/source-to-image)